drewpchannel/AvorionTest/README.md

 Added a playaer command that only need to be entered 1 time /bossPlayerTrigger.
 This will trigger missions to be spawned on military outposts for the player.

 Fly to a sector, do /summon.
-When you fly out and back in you will see a boss and a message warning you about the boss
+When you fly out and back in you will see a boss and a message warning you about the boss do /summon remove to stop the boss from summoning in the future

 To set custom values (space is not working yet, so the messages might be tough)